vre-hub/partner-communities/ET/containers/rucio-client/README.md

    This file is a copy of the `rucio_CE.cfg` file in this repository.
 This configuration file is referenced from the ET configuration file.

 If you want to use your own custom configuration file, instead of overriding single parameters via environment variables like shown above, you can bind mount your configuration file into the container by means of the `--volume (-v)` option of the `docker run` command.
-Here is an example that bind mounts the local file `/path/to/my/rucio/config/file` into the container at `/opt/rucio/etc/rucio.cfg`, effectively replacing the default configuration file:
+Here is an example that bind mounts the local file `/path/to/my/rucio.cfg` into the container at `/opt/rucio/etc/rucio.cfg`, effectively replacing the ET configuration file:

 ```
-$ docker run --rm --user root -it -v /path/to/my/rucio/config/file:/opt/rucio/etc/rucio.cfg --name=my-et-rucio-client ghcr.io/vre-hub/et-rucio-client[:imagetag]
+$ docker run --rm --user root -it -v /path/to/my/rucio.cfg:/opt/rucio/etc/rucio.cfg --name=my-et-rucio-client ghcr.io/vre-hub/et-rucio-client[:imagetag]
 ```

 ## Image tag naming rules and convention